-This chapter will help you hook up your SP4 to your sound system and MIDI system.
+This chapter will help you hook up your SPS4 to your external sound system (if desired) and MIDI system.
 If hooking up new gear is familiar to you, then simply read the following two sections in this chapter.
 If you need more information, then be sure to read this chapter in its entirety.